Allonautilus

 The genus Allonautilus contains two species of nautiluses, which have a significantly different morphology from those placed in the sister taxon Nautilus.
-Allonautilus is now thought to be a descendant of Nautilus, rendering the latter genus paraphyletic.
+Mitogenome comparisons between Allonautilus and Nautilus confirm this split as the oldest divergence among living nautiloids, justifying their placement in separate genera.

-Live individuals of the genus have only been collected in Papua New Guinea and the Solomon Islands.
+Live individuals of Allonautilus scrobiculatus have only been collected in Papua New Guinea and the Solomon Islands.
 Little is known about their biology because they live in deep waters, whereas the better-understood genus Nautilus lives closer to the surface.
+Allonautilus perforatus is only known from shells washed ashore with no observations of live specimens to date.
+Despite the rarity of live sightings of individuals of this genus, genetic diversity among the limited collected live samples indicate relatively large populations persisting for at least Allonautilus scrobiculatus.